Natural Gas-Fired Generation

 MGE owns 50 MW of the West Riverside Energy Center, a state-of-the-art, 730-MW, combined-cycle natural gas facility located near Beloit, Wis.

 The West Riverside Energy Center is an existing facility, which means our investment will result in no new carbon emissions.
 The highly efficient West Riverside facility also has lower emission rates compared to coal-fired generation and other older natural gas plants.
-We expect the carbon emissions resulting from our 50-MW share to be less than 10% of the carbon emissions resulting from our share of the output of the Columbia Energy Center.
+We expect the carbon emissions resulting from our 50-MW share to be less than 10% of the carbon emissions resulting from our share of the average historical output of the Columbia Energy Center.

 The 730-MW West Riverside Energy Center is operated by its majority owner, Alliant Energy.
 It generates enough energy to power more than 550,000 households a year.